No Products in the Cart

 The 5 MP ultra-wide-angle camera works with Makeblock’s AI visual algorithm to auto-identify your material and program the right laser pathway.
 You can easily adjust where you want to cut or engrave.
 You can also pull a drawing from an object to use in other ways later.

 You get to see the full path before you print.
 Autofocus modes eliminate complicated setups, but custom options are available.
 It’s all so easy to use, even children can use it.
 Jobs pause anytime the lid is opened.

 Ready to bring your creations to life?
 With the right 3D printer and/or laser cutter, we can help.
-See Makeblock Official Website for the perfect tools and project ideas you need to get started.
+See xTool official website for the perfect tools and project ideas you need to get started.